-Cutting propagation is a process where the plant is divided into pieces, which will then grow and become a new plant.
+Cutting propagation is a process where the plant is divided into pieces.
+This will then grow and become a new plant.
 The advantage to this is you get more plants for your effort than just one seedling or cutting would provide.

-You can also do an easy division of the potted plant if it’s getting too big in its pot: divide off some branches with leaves on them, repot those removed from the parent plant into individual containers (or share!), and allow these cuttings room to spread out their roots while they establish themselves as separate entities outside of the overcrowded mother plant.
+You can also do an easy division of the potted plant if it’s getting too big in its pot.
+Divide off some branches with leaves on them.
+Next, repot those removed from the parent plant into individual containers (or share!).
+And finally allow these cuttings room to spread out their roots.
+This will allow the roots to establish themselves as separate entities outside of the overcrowded mother plant.

 The downside?
 It takes time!
 Propagating by cuttings requires patience because each new growth has to wait before blooming again – typically about nine months later.
 And that means waiting another nine months for cuttings to grow into new plants.

-Seed propagation is a much quicker method of getting more plants, which has the added benefit that you can choose your plant’s characteristics before it ever sprouts up from its seed pod!
-You can find seeds in several different ways – sometimes they are given away by nurseries or other vendors as promotional items, and others have been passed down within families and communities over generations.
+Seed propagation is a much quicker method of getting more plants.
+And this has the added benefit that you can choose your plant’s characteristics before it ever sprouts up from its seed pod!
+You can find seeds in several different ways.
+Sometimes they are given away by nurseries or other vendors as promotional items.
+And others have been passed down within families and communities over generations.

-After harvesting them (after waiting about three days so the pulp surrounding each seed dries), then you sow them directly into moist soil with good drainage near an area where they’ll receive plenty of sunlight without any shaded areas around them.
+After harvesting them (after waiting about three days so the pulp surrounding each seed dries), then you sow them directly into moist soil.
+You’ll want to be sure the soil has good drainage.
+Also, be sure it’s near an area where they’ll receive plenty of sunlight without any shaded areas around them.

 The downside?
 Waiting time again: Seedlings typically take at least one to two months to fully develop roots and leaves from when they’re planted.